2025 UEFA European Under-19 Championship squads

+The 2025 UEFA European Under-19 Championship was an international football tournament held in Romania from 13 to 26 June 2025.

 Each national team submitted a squad of 20 players, two of whom had to be goalkeepers.

+Players in boldface have been capped at full international level since the tournament.

 Players born on or after 1 January 2006 were eligible to participate.
 The age listed for each player is their age as of 13 June 2025, the first day of the tournament.

 Group A

 Denmark

 The final squad was announced on 27 May 2025.